The Alhambra Palace is the only medieval palace in the world which has arrived intact to the present day.

 El Peinador de la Reina

-(This space is not usually open for public visit) I wanted to include this room as its a complete contrast to the other walls in the Alhambra.
+(This space is not open for public visits.)
+I wanted to include this room as its a complete contrast to the other walls in the Alhambra.
 Built in 1537 for the Queen Isabel after the conquest of the Alhambra Granada.
 Originally this was the Tower of Abu I Hayyay.
 This room is set high up in the tower and has spectacular views over the river and the Albayzin.

-This open balcony, opposite the Carrera del Darro, was a favourite spot for the Catholic Queen.
+With an open balcony, opposite the Carrera del Darro, was a favourite spot for the Catholic Queen.
 She enjoyed hearing the voices of the people in the town below.
-Beacause they would be speaking arabic….
+Because they would be speaking Mozarabe language….

 The wall painting are Italian style with rich colours.
 The frescos by Julio Aquiles and Alexander Mayner are of historical interest.
 They depict the expedition of Charles V to Tunisia in 1535.
 Scenes show the army´s departure from the port of Gagiliari, their withdrawal and their return to Sicily.

 Other paintings include flowers, animals, angels and other decorative motifs.
 All set on a white or red background.
-The space is full of wall paintings and no area is undecorated.
+The space is full of wall paintings leaving no area undecorated.
+Unfortunately the Catholic Queen never got to enjoy this space as we see it today as these frescos were painted between 1539-1546, Queen Isabel died in 1504.

 Alhambra Inscriptions